The city with the most gentle name. The inhabitants of Lyubim affectionately call their region "Priobnorye".

 According to legend, Ivan the Terrible himself preferred to hunt in the game-rich local forests.
 Some historians even tend to believe that the name of the city is associated with the tsar's love for this type of leisure.
 According to historical documents, the city of Lyubim was indeed founded under Ivan the Terrible: in 1538, an earthen fortress was built here to protect against the raids of the Kazan Tatars.
 And in 1560, the penultimate master of the Livonian Knightly Order, Johann Wilhelm von Furstenberg, was exiled to Lyubim.

 Lyubim is a living monument of provincial culture.
-The city has preserved the radial-beam layout typical of Russian medieval settlements.
+The city has preserved the radial-radial layout typical of Russian medieval settlements.
 The city has a rich history, and its surroundings are admired for their unspoilt natural beauty.

 Lyubim is the smallest town in the Yaroslavl region.

 It is not known for certain what caused such a sincere name.
 Either a man's name, or the special location of Ivan the Terrible, who loved falconry in these places.
-Or maybe it's the fact that the fortress on the arrow of the Ucha and Obnora rivers fell in love with the locals, tired of the constant raids of the restless khanate.
+Or maybe it's the fact that the fortress on the arrow of the rivers Ucha and Obnora fell in love with the locals, tired of the constant raids of the restless khanate.

 The special charm of these places is that the endless green forests still remain a corner of untouched nature.